BranchManager69/dexter-api/docs/x402-integration-plan.md

 ## High-Level Flow
 1. Client (human UI or agent) requests a paid endpoint on `dexter-api`.
 2. Middleware detects a missing `X-PAYMENT` header → responds `402 Payment Required` with a JSON `accepts` array (price, SPL token mint, network, facilitator URL).
 3. Client calls the facilitator's `/settle` (or helper) with the requirement.
-Facilitator signs and submits the transfer on Solana (devnet for tests, mainnet in production) and returns a payload plus receipt metadata.
+Facilitator signs and submits the transfer on Solana mainnet and returns a payload plus receipt metadata.
 4. Client retries the original request with `X-PAYMENT: <base64 payload>`.
 5. Middleware verifies the payload (locally or via facilitator `/verify`), settles if needed, and serves the response.
 Optional `X-PAYMENT-RESPONSE` header surfaces transaction signatures for auditing.